homerdurand/HistoryMatching_ExeterUQ/README.md

 conda activate HM
 ```

-Finally you need to install the R packages required :
+Finally you may need to manually install the R packages required, you can for this purpose use the *install.R* script :

 ```console
 Rscript install.R